 The legal limit for abortion is 24 weeks.
 An abortion can only very rarely be carried out after 24 weeks.
 This might be because your life is at risk or your child would be born with a severe disability.

-If you are thinking about having an abortion, there 3 main options.
-You can:
+If you are thinking about having an abortion, you have several options:

 Before your abortion, you will have an appointment to talk about your decision and what happens next.
 You will be offered support from a trained counsellor.